 Gantt Chart benefits:

-- Plan and Track– A tool that let’s you to plan and track a project at the same time is invaluable.
+- Plan and Track– Tools that let you plan and track a project at the same time is invaluable.
 By design Gantt was created to help plan a project, track its progress and update the plan when changes are needed.
-It shows critical path which is a great tool for understanding project’s estimated end date.
+It shows the critical path which is a great tool for understanding project’s estimated end date.
 It also shows multiple tasks happening at the same time for the same resource.
 This information could be used to balance resources in a project.

 - Support dependencies– The most critical aspects of getting project planning right is to utilize dependencies and get their relationship right.
-The graphic nature of Gantt makes it easy to set and monitor dependencies.
-If a task one dependency or many it really does not matter, all are shown nicely in the graph.
+Because of the graphic nature of Gantt, it easy to set and monitor dependencies.
+If a task has one dependency or many it really does not matter, all are shown nicely in the graph.

 - Clarity– Nothing makes complex issues or process more clear and understandable than a picture.
-The entire timeline is shown in an single sheet.
+The entire timeline is shown on a single sheet.
 The start and due dates of tasks are shown perfectly using a time bar.
 Even the progress of the task could be shown on the bar by showing what percentage of the task is done already.

 - Keep Everyone on the same page- Gantt absolutely eliminates the confusion that comes when discussing project or task start and due dates.
-Same chart is shared by all team members and the end goal is clear to everyone.
-The delivery date is show clearly and with no ambiguity.
+The Same chart is shared by all team members and the end goal is clear to everyone.
+The delivery date shows clearly and with no ambiguity.

 - Accountability– In a good Gantt chart software each member’s tasks are shown clearly and the progress of what percentage of a task is completed is marked on the bar and is updated in real time.
-This bring accountability to the project.
-All stake holders in the project have access to this chart, so nothing is hidden from anybody.
+This brings accountability to the project.
+All stakeholders in the project have access to this chart, so nothing is hidden from anybody.

-- Coordination– Gantt makes it easier to coordinate project issues between project manager and other stake holders in the project.
-It make it easy to see the effect of an event on the whole project and let’s project manager and her team to experiment with different scenarios.
+- Coordination– Gantt makes it easier to coordinate project issues between the project manager and other stakeholders in the project.
+It makes it easy to see the effect of an event on the whole project and let’s project manager and her team experiment with different scenarios.

 - Flexibility– Software allows to update the chart anytime.
-If issues arise it is real easy to update the chart.
-If a task is running late, it effect are shown on the rest of the tasks in the project.
+If issues arise it is really easy to update the chart.
+If a task is running late, its effect is shown on the rest of the tasks in the project.

-- Helps you get organised– A side benefit of the Gantt is that it helps you the project manager get organized.
-You need to breakdown the project to small tasks, estimate duration and with the help of the chart figure out how to make the flow smoother and reach the final milestone.
+- Helps you get organized– A side benefit of the Gantt is that it helps you the project manager get organized.
+You need to break down the project into small tasks, estimate the duration and with the help of the chart figure out how to make the flow smoother and reach the final milestone.

 - Could get very complex– The larger the project gets in terms of members, tasks and duration the more complex the chart it gets.
 Here good software can really help and remove the burden from the team and create the chart automatically.

 - The bar does not show effort– The bar in Gantt shows duration and not effort.
-There is big difference between the two.
-A task make take a few days to complete not because of the hours of work needed to complete it but other factors like the person assigned on the task can not work on it full time or other factors.
-Good chart software shows both duration and effort for each task.
+There is a big difference between the two.
+A task may take a few days to complete not because of the hours of work needed to complete it but other factors like the person assigned the task can not work on it full time or other factors.
+Good Gantt chart software shows both duration and effort for each task.

 Software makes Gantt chart invaluable

-For more detail about Gantt charts, read introduction to Gantt chart software we wort a while back.
-It helps the novice users to get deep understanding of this wonderful tool’s capabilities.
+For more detail about Gantt charts, read the introduction to Gantt chart software I wrote a while back.
+It helps the novice users to get a deep understanding of this wonderful tool’s capabilities.
 Binfire has one of the best interactive Gantt charts in the market today.
 Any change done by a member is displayed in real time to all other members.
 The user can add dependencies, move a task or change its duration right from the chart.
 Try the Gantt and everything else Binfire offers for free.
 Click here for your free trial.